 What can you do if you just heard about a concert and realize that tickets are already sold out?
 What if you want to secure tickets without the trouble of going through multiple lotteries?
 Or how can you make sure you get decent seats, no matter what?

-Besides the official channels, there is a thriving ticket resale market on various online platforms, such as the two international sites Stubhub amd Viagogo, or various Japanese sites auch as Yahoo Auctions or ticket.co.jp.
-For the latter two, you might have to go through a ticket proxy service such as TicketsGalore.
+Besides the official channels, there is a thriving ticket resale market on various online platforms, such as the international site Viagogo, or various Japanese sites such as Yahoo Auctions or ticket.co.jp.
+For the latter two, you might have to go through a ticket proxy service.

 When is the Best Time to Buy Tickets?